 The Reverend Dr Jeffrey A. Hanson, Priest Associate

 Fr Jeffrey Hanson and his wife Roxene were parishioners at the Church of the Advent from 2006 to 2010, while he was an adjunct assistant professor of philosophy at Boston College.
 He began the ordination process in the diocese of Massachusetts in 2009, serving as an intern at Old North Church.
 In 2011 he and Roxene and their son Tristan moved to Melbourne, Australia, to take up a position as a research fellow in philosophy at Australian Catholic University.
 Jeffrey continued the ordination process in Melbourne, studying at Trinity College and doing his curacy at St. James Old Cathedral; he was ordained to the priesthood by Archbishop Phillip Freier of the Anglican Church of Australia on November 30, 2014.
 He and his family returned to Boston in March of 2016 so he could work as a research associate in the Program for Integrative Knowledge and Human Flourishing at Harvard University; he remains an honorary fellow in the Institute for Religion and Critical Inquiry at Australian Catholic University.
 His publications include the edited volume Kierkegaard as Phenomenologist: An Experiment and Michel Henry: The Affects of Thought (co-edited with Michael R. Kelly).
-His first monograph, Kierkegaard and the Life of Faith, will be published in 2017.
+His first monograph, Kierkegaard and the Life of Faith, was published in 2017.

 Mark Dwyer, Organist & Choirmaster